NakhlehLab/Phylovar/README.md

 * -in : path to the mpileup file
 * -names : path to the file containing cell names
 * -out : path to the output directory
-* -mthdr : missing data threshold
+* -mthdr : missing data threshold (default value is 1)
-* -fn : false negative rate
+* -fn : false negative rate (default value is 0.1)
-* -fp : false positive rate
+* -fp : false positive rate (default value is 1e-8)